Nathan Heaney: Career

 He made the first defense of his title on 16 March 2024 at Resorts World Arena in Birmingham against Brad Pauls.
 The bout ended in a split draw with one judge giving it 116–113 to Heaney, another favouring Pauls by 115–114 and the third seeing the contest as a 114–114 tie.

 The fighters met in a rematch at the same venue on 20 July 2024.
 Heaney was knocked to the canvas in the fourth round and, although he recovered to continue the fight, he was stopped in the final round to lose his title and unbeaten record.

 In January 2025, he was inducted into the Stoke-on-Trent Sporting Hall of Fame.

 Heaney faced Sofiane Khati for the vacant WBA Continental middleweight title at Co-op Live Arena in Manchester on 8 February 2025, losing by stoppage in the seventh round.
 The fight was later declared a no contest due to Khati failing a post-bout anti-doping test and being given a three-month suspension after carboxy-THC was found in his urine sample.
 Meanwhile, Heaney returned to the ring against Grant Dennis at King's Hall in Stoke on 26 July 2025.
 He won the eight-round contest on points.

+He was scheduled to face Gerome Warburton at Co-op Live Arena in Manchester on 24 January 2026.
+However, the fight was postponed when headliner, Moses Itauma, suffered an injury less than two weeks before the event, with the entire card being put back to take place at the same venue on 28 March 2026.
+When the bout, which was for the vacant WBA Continental middleweight title, eventually took place, Heaney lost via unanimous decision.

+In August 2026, Heaney announced that he would retire from professional boxing after facing Warburton in a rematch at bp pulse LIVE in Birmingham on 26 September 2026.
+In a repeat of their first fight, Heaney lost by unanimous decision.